+375 17 317 14 14 (отдел продаж)

 Pharmacological activity:

-Florfenicol is the active substance of the drug.
-Florfenicol belongs to enicol group and has a broad spectrum of antibacterial action against Actinobacillus pleuropneumoniae, Pasteurella multocida, Mannheimia haemolytica, Bordetella bronchiseptica, Haemophilus spp., Staphylococcus aureus, Streptococcus suis, Fusobacterium necrophorum, Bacteroides melaninogenicus, Moraxella bovis, Klebsiella pneumoniae, Streptococcus pneumoniae, Micrococcus spp.
+Florfenicol is the active substance of the drug with a broad spectrum of antibacterial action against Actinobacillus pleuropneumoniae, Pasteurella multocida, Mannheimia haemolytica, Bordetella bronchiseptica, Haemophilus spp., Staphylococcus aureus, Streptococcus spp., Fusobacterium necrophorum, Bacteroides melaninogenicus, Moraxella bovis, Klebsiella pneumoniae, Micrococcus spp..

-When given via intramuscular or subcutaneous injection, florfenicol is quickly absorbed into the bloodstream and penetrates into almost all organs and tissues.
-The maximum concentration of florfenicol in the blood is reached in 1-2 hours after the drug administration.
-Being administered once, the therapeutic concentration of florfenicol in the body is maintained for 48 hours.
-Florfhenicol and its metabolites are excreted from the body mainly with urine and to a lesser extent with faeces.
+Upon intramuscular or subcutaneous administration of the drug, florfenicol rapidly enters the bloodstream and penetrates into almost all organs and tissues, reaching maximum concentration 1–2 hours after administration.
+After a single injection, the therapeutic concentration of florfenicol is maintained in the body for 48 hours.
+Florfenicol and its metabolites are eliminated from the body primarily via urine and to a lesser extent via feces.

 Dosage:

-Do not use of the drug in animals with increased individual sensitivity to the components of the drug, as well as in animals with severe renal and hepatic insufficiency.
+The use of the drug is contraindicated in animals with increased individual sensitivity to the components of the drug, as well as in animals with severe renal and hepatic insufficiency.

-In case of overdose of the drug, animals may experience diarrhea and anorexia, an inflammatory reaction at the injection site.
-Reduced consumption of feed and water, slowed weight gain, in pigs – perianal erythema and edema my be noticed.
-These symptoms go away spontaneously without prescribing symptomatic remedies.
+In case of drug overdose, animals may experience diarrhea and anorexia, as well as an inflammatory reaction at the injection site.
+Reduced feed and water intake, decreased weight gain, and in pigs – perianal erythema and edema may occur.
+These symptoms resolve spontaneously without the need for symptomatic treatment.

-Do not change the time intervals between the drug administration, it may lead to the decreased therapeutic concentration of florfenicol in the body.
-If the interval between two injections of the drug was increased, the treatment scheme should be restarted according to this instruction.
+No specific effects of the drug upon first use or upon its cancellation have been identified.
+Do not miss the time intervals between administrations of the drug, as this will lead to a decrease in the therapeutic concentration of florfenicol in the animal's body.
+If the interval between two administrations of the drug is increased, the treatment regimen should be restarted according to the instructions.

 Withdrawal period: